Aibi-Green/Student-Registration/README.md

 # Student-Registration
 A mini simple database project made in Eclipse.
 Implemented with Java, postgreSQL, and eclipse extension called windowbuilder.

-Improvements in the future:
+## Improvements in the future:
 How can I implement this using datasource import instead of drivermanager?
+(Connection Pooling)
 Improve to a better and adaptable GUI.